 The following sections provide a setup that gives the best user experience for the various playout formats.
 It is a setup that works across a wide range of devices and gives the best experience in varying network conditions.

 Unified Origin servers can support millions of simultaneous streams using Content Delivery Networks (CDNs), as for instance Azure, Amazon Cloudfront, Level3, Limelight or Akamai.

 The origin generates DASH MPDs and Media Segments consistent with the DASH-IF Implementation Guidelines.

 To comply with the requirement described in paragraph 4.7.2 of version 4.0 of these guidelines, we add the UTCTiming element to the MPD when live streaming (as of release 1.7.27):

 Also, content protection in the form of Common Encryption (CENC) is available.

 H.264 Base, Main and High profile may be used.
-H.265 may also be used as video codec, but in both cases the ingest protocol is the fragmented MP4 Live Ingest protocol.
+H.265 may also be used as video codec, but in both cases the ingest protocol follows Azure Media Services fragmented MP4 live ingest specification.